LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 __Festival Foods__

 - Worked to make sure enough product was on the shelves to serve customers.
-- Helped customers find items in the store and helped them transport items to their vehicles.
+- Helped customers find items in the store.

 ### Data Science Tutor